zylklab/alfresco-nagios/README.md

 ## Using Dockerfile

-You can check this basic Nagios/Icinga setup using Docker.
+You can check this basic Nagios/Icinga setup using Docker in Ubuntu 16.04 LTS.
 It includes a template for using it in Alfresco Enterprise via check_jmx, and also in Alfresco Community via OOTB Support Tools webscripts and JMXProxy.
 You need to enable JMX in Alfresco Enterprise, and to install OOTB Support Tools addon and JMXProxy in Alfresco Community targets.

 0. Clone this project
 ```